 So how do you fly a straight profile?
 By developing accurate glide judgement.
 When you are on approach, you are heading toward a point on the ground.
 The aircraft would impact the ground at precisely that point if you did nothing.
 That point on the ground is also coming straight toward you.
-You just need to be able to recognize and control that point, moving it toward and away from you with small power adjustments, so it comes straight into you, not go under you.
+You just need to be able to recognize and control that point, moving it toward and away from you with small power adjustments, so it comes straight into you, and does not go under you.
 It will move around based on headwind component, up and down drafts, elevator and throttle inputs.
 You control the the point on the ground with throttle.
 More power moves the point away from you and less power brings it toward you.
 With small timely throttle adjustments, you can place the point at the beginning of the runway and keep it there.

 Flying a straight profile will keep you from flying the dreaded and unprofessional “chop’n’drop” which can lead to hard landings and other problems.
 It will also make it easier to manage and control the second item: